Why You Can Trust Our Expert Review

 Learn more about our in-depth medical alert system testing and scoring process.

-GetSafe Medical Alert System Overview
+GetSafe Medical Alert Systems

-The GetSafe medical alert starter kit comes with a standard wall button, a wearable button on a lanyard, and a base station that has an emergency call button and a reset button.
-The voice-activated wall button contains an emergency button, a red pull cord, a speaker and a microphone.
+Voice-Activated Wall Button: The voice-activated wall button contains an emergency button, a red pull cord, a speaker and a microphone.
 It can be mounted to the wall with mounting screws (included with the system) and requires two C batteries to operate.

-The lanyard button can be worn as a bracelet or a pendant.
+Wearable Button: The lanyard button can be worn as a bracelet or a pendant.
 It’s waterproof and contains a non-removable battery that GetSafe claims will last for five years.
 When the battery dies, GetSafe will send you a free replacement.
 Additional voice buttons and lanyards can be purchased separately.

-Other accessories that the GetSafe medical alert system offers are a smoke detector, a lockbox, and a packet that can provide vital medical information to first responders.
+Accessories and Add-ons: Other accessories that the GetSafe medical alert system offers are a smoke detector, a lockbox, and a packet that can provide vital medical information to first responders.

-GetSafe For Seniors Installation And Setup
+Installation And Setup

 GetSafe’s medical alert system is fairly easy to set up.
 The base station is plugged into the wall, then when the light turns from red to green, indicating it has connected to the cellular network, it is ready to use.
 The wall button needs to be mounted to the wall, then plugged in.
 There are several different mounting options, which means that the medical alert can be installed in various places where it is most needed, like the bedroom or the bathroom.